polterguy/polterguy.github.io/tutorials/sql-server/index.md

 ```

 **Notice** - When just playing around on your local development machine, the password is not really that
-important, since Docker will _not_ expose your SQL Server instance outside of the virtualized Docker network.
+important, since Docker will _not_ expose your SQL Server instance outside of the virtualised Docker network.
 So the above password, although obviously not good enough for a real world production environment,
 would be more than enough to secure your development machine.

 The rest of the process is similar to the MySQL equivalent, and implies crudifying your backend, creating
 a key pair, and running the assumptions.
 Just remember to type your name and email address into the
-identity and email textboxes as Magic asks you for these parts.
+identity and email textboxes as Magic asks you for this.

 **Notice** - You also obviously need to have [Docker](https://www.docker.com/products/docker-desktop)
 installed on your development machine.

-## Creating your own app

-Notice, if you create _other_ apps needing to access the Magic backend, you'll have to expose the Magic
-backend to your host operating system.
-To understand this process search for _"Docker expose port to host operating system"_.
-It basically implies adding one single entry to the above docker-compose file.

 ## Wrapping up

 In this micro-tutorial we used Docker to configure Magic to use Microsoft SQL Server instead of MySQL.
-To create a more reciliant production ready environment, you'd probably benefit from reading more about
+To create a more resilient production ready environment, you'd probably benefit from reading more about
-Docker by finding tutorials related to Docker online.
+Docker by finding tutorials related to this online.

 * [Documentation](/documentation/)